diyjac/SDC-System-Integration/classifier/readme.md

 ## 2.1 Traffic Light Color Classifier Notebook

-This is a small Jupiter notebook for testing the approach of [this ROS node] (https://github.com/cena0805/ros-traffic-light-classifier).
+This is a small Jupiter notebook for testing the approach of [this ROS node](https://github.com/cena0805/ros-traffic-light-classifier).

 Downloading the original trained network and applying it on the test data set shows almost the same accuracy of 50% over all classes.
 Strange was the fact that the training accuracy was 97%.
 Due to availability of just a cpu and no  gnu further training with more epochs could not be performed in the remote region of development at the time being.